Introduction

 Note

-This makes it difficult, if not impossible for researchers to effectively use data in a research project (i.e. difficult to collect, connect and understand data coming from different sources).
+This makes it difficult, if not impossible for researchers to effectively use data in a research project (i.e. difficult to collect, connect and understand data from different sources).
 To overcome this issue, the Swiss Personalised Health Network (SPHN) initiative originated.
 SPHN is a collaborative effort that aims to bring together both data provider (e.g. hospitals, health-care providers) and researchers (data users) to produce and reuse data in a coordinated manner.

 SPHN Semantic Interoperability Strategy